karttur/basin_extract_docs/_posts/2020/2020-10-27-basin-delineate-02.markdown

 - verbose [0, 1 or 2]
 - proj4CRS ['proj4CRS definition for output data if input layers lack proper projection information']

-##### MOUTH processing
+##### Combined SFD-MFD processing (recommended)

+To do a combined SFD-MFD processing, use the following settings:

 - outlet='MOUTH'
 - distill is ignored
 - adjacentdist is ignored
 - watershed _must be set_

-The following _srccomp_ tags must be set:

-- basin-mouth-outlet-pt
-- shorewall-pt

-The _MOUTH_ processing is the most complex, but also generates the most consistent result.
+The combined processing is the most complex, but also generates the most consistent result.
 The processing includes the following steps:

 - identify one candidate outlet point per river mouth (either central or with maximum upstream as determined by the _clusteroutlet_ parameter)
 - move candidate outlet point to the nearest cell in the shorewall
 - Create GRASS shell script for repeating the r.watershed analysis with the new outlet point and a hydrologically corrected DEM draining towards this point.

-The ensuing processing (in [part 4](../basin-delineate-04)) thus includes creating a new, hydrologically adjusted virtual DEM and then redoing the [r.watershed]() analysis.
+The ensuing processing (in step 2 of this stage) thus includes creating a new, hydrologically adjusted virtual DEM and then redoing the [r.watershed]() analysis.

-If you want to run the _MOUTH_ alternative for other data source (ie. for and SFD analysis), you do that by renaming the SFD shape file to the MOUTH equivalent.
+If you want to run the combined alternative for other data source (ie. for and SFD analysis), you do that by defining the source for the standard combined input (""). ???

 ##### Non-clustered SFD processing